zlatnaspirala/visual-ts-game-engine/readme.md

   ### Whats good in this project:

+   - visual-ts correspondent with mongoDB [Its not only for games you have basic session staff you can use it for your standalone application].
+   - Fast `full-duplex` connections based on webRTC/socket.io/websocket [node.js]
+   - Multiplatform/Realtime Multiplayer features.
+   - Video chat comes with visual-ts [standalone].
    - No strange logs - No need for forums just follow stackoverflow.com and wc3.
    - Fast console log access, tracking code
-   - no single eval ('popular' js frameworks usually are based on eval)
+   - No escape with eval
-   - Fast rebuild
+   - Fast rebuild - Build single endpoint, Rebuild all
-   - Luanch/Attacher debugger options implemented
+   - Luanch/Attacher debugger options implemented [for visual code]
-   - Lib is not to much `inself` closed .
+   - Lib is not to much `inself` closed.
 Every intervention or used feature is exposed in high level in that way you can make very fast implementation of your own logic what ever will be.
-   - You are not forced to use TS you can alway downgrade to JS this comes with typescript inself.
+   - You are not forced to use typescript you can always downgrade to javascript this comes with typescript inself.
+   - Example multiplayer

    ### Simple there is nothing between you and making the app.

  - Written in typescript current version 4.2.4.
- - Package tool used webpack 4.46.0 .
+ - Package tool used webpack 4.46.0.
- - Text editor used and recommended: Last version of Visual Studio Code.
+ - Text editor used and recommended: Last version of `Visual Studio Code`.
    Luanch debugger configuration comes with this project (for server part).
- - Physics engine based on Matter.js - Matter.ts (npm project).
+ - Physics engine based on `Matter.js - Matter.ts` (npm project).
  - Multiplatform video chat (for all browsers) implemented.
 SocketIO used for session staff.
-   MultiRTC3 alias 'broadcaster' used for video chat also for data transfer.
+   MultiRTC3 alias `broadcaster` used for video chat also for data transfer.
  - Mobile controls / Tested on android

 ![visualTS](https://github.com/zlatnaspirala/visual-ts/blob/master/nonproject-files/logo.png)